 Hits the head, still a leg bye

 If a bowler balls a bouncer or a full toss ball that hits the batsman’s helmets and flies all the way to the boundary, the umpire will award 6 leg byes.
 The rule says that if the ball deflects off the batsman’s body they can attempt to score runs in a similar manner as if they had hit the ball.
-The number of runs scored are scored as leg bye.
+The number of runs scored is scored as leg byes.
 If the ball deflects off the batsman’s body and travels all the way to the boundary, the batting team is awarded 4 or 6 leg byes depending on whether the ball touched the ground before the boundary.”

-The only part of the batsman’s body to which the rule does not apply is the hand or hands (that is, the batsman’s gloves) holding the bat, which are deemed to be a part of the bat.
+The only part of the batsman’s body to which the rule does not apply is the hand (that is, the batsman’s gloves) holding the bat, which is deemed to be a part of the bat.
 If the ball strikes a hand that is not holding the bat, then leg byes may be scored.
 However, if the batsman deliberately allows the ball to hit a hand that is not holding the bat, no leg byes can be scored.
 On the contrary, for such an act they may, on appeal, be given out for obstructing the field.

 Not always a leg bye